 After the procedure is done, you want to know how clean your colon was.
 For the best screening, your doctor needs to see the walls of the entire colon.

 The doctor will rate how clean the walls of your colon were during the screening colonoscopy.
 If the rating was fair or poor, talk to your doctor about whether you should have a follow-up colonoscopy sooner than you otherwise would.

 5. When should I get my follow-up colonoscopy?

-The digestive health team performs more than 6,000 colonoscopies a year.
-Digestive health specialists offer a gastrointestinal cancer risk assessment program to help patients find out whether they have a genetic predisposition to GI cancers, such as colon cancer.
+Loyola Medicine's nationally ranked digestive health team performs nearly 7,000 colonoscopies a year.
+Loyola's digestive health specialists offer a gastrointestinal cancer risk assessment program to help patients find out whether they have a genetic predisposition to GI cancers, such as colon cancer.

-The digestive health program offers colonoscopies at three locations:
+The digestive health program offers colonoscopies at two locations: